TimmyTurner51/2D-Minecraft-CE-LITE-/README.md

 Up, down, left, and right arrow keys = Move around

+To fly, double press the up key quickly, as you would in real minecraft

 alpha, mode, stat, apps keys will move the block cursor

 2nd places